-It’s hard to believe that next year will bring the twentieth year of our partnership with sister churches in Uganda.
-It was in1996 that a team of four from Montesano Presbyterian first traveled there, invited by a local leader to work on a new church building and encourage our brothers and sisters in Christ.
+It’s hard to believe that last year brought the twentieth year of our partnership with sister churches in Uganda.
+It was in 1996 that a team of four from Montesano Presbyterian first traveled there, invited by a local leader to work on a new church building and encourage our brothers and sisters in Christ.
 While there, the team became acquainted with the great needs of the people and the large number of orphans they cared for which had been created by the recent AIDS epidemic and war.

 In the following years our church instituted an annual Uganda Auction to raise funds for purchasing food, medical aid, Bibles, and building materials.
 By 2000 we were ready to send a larger group of ten back to Uganda to work on an orphanage site.
 This team also compiled a photo album of as many orphans as possible with the purpose of raising individual support back in the States.
 During the next four years this program helped more than forty orphans with their daily needs and education.
 The churches themselves were funded for ministry and evangelism.

-Further mission trips to Uganda have been conducted in 2008, 20012, and 2014.
+Further mission trips to Uganda have been conducted in 2008, 20012, 2014, and 2016.
 In 2013 our church was blessed by the visit of Dr. Bosco Kalule who, as an orphan, was supported through school and college by our ministry.
 As the congregation listened to Dr. Kalule’s inspiring story, it was brought home to us that this ministry is not one-sided, but is a two-way street of encouragement and spiritual support.
-Other Uganda ministry milestones have been the purchase in 2006 of a Ministry van to enable the leadership to visit all their far-flung churches and conduct evangelistic crusades, and the recent purchase of two main ministry sites with their church buildings.
-Marking twenty years of Uganda Ministry, our next mission trip will be happening in the spring of 2018.
+Other Uganda ministry milestones have been the purchase in 2016 of a Ministry van to enable the leadership to visit all their far-flung churches and conduct evangelistic crusades, and the recent purchase of two main ministry sites with their church buildings, plus two other church sites.
+Marking twenty-two years of Uganda Ministry, our next mission trip will be happening in the spring of 2018.

 If you have any interest in or questions about this vital ministry, you can contact Jim Dameron or anyone on the Mission and Outreach committee.